‘Ice road’ trucker Tony Dotson’s weekly route links Fairbanks, Prudhoe’s arctic oil field

 By early 1985, Dotson was loading trucks on Elmendorf Air Force Base, then began driving for Big Country Foods.
 After a stint with Keytrans, he heard Carlile was hiring.

 “I met the man who was giving me my test drive and he introduced himself as ‘John McDonald,’” Dotson laughed.
 “I was 29 years old at the time, and that name didn’t mean anything to me – I thought he was just a driver.
 He looked like a driver.”

 McDonald turned out to be one of the two brothers who owned the company.
-Hired as a line driver, Dotson dug in, learning everything he could about trucking.
+Hired as a line driver, Dotson dug in, learning everything he could about trucking and Carlile.
 He spent the first two months receiving and breaking vans, and delivering packages.

 “After that, I switched to nights and learned how to tie flatbeds down, and put sets together,” he said.
 “Eventually, I drove a switch [small trip] and did that for a year.”

 He spent the following eight years driving to Valdez, and the past 16 driving year-round on the Haul Road between Fairbanks and the Prudhoe Bay oil field.
 Also known as the Dalton Highway, the Haul Road is one of the most dangerous roads in the world.